Audrey is a lover of all things DIY. The personal touch is so important and something we all can enjoy—in the creation or receiving!

 An ACTH stimulation test may also be used to distinguish between pituitary-based disease versus adrenal-gland Cushing's.
-It is also used to assess the efficacy of treatment once begun on replacement.
+It is also used to assess the efficacy of treatment once begun on a replacement.

 Cushing Syndrome Canine Treatments

 If a dog has Cushing's syndrome that is determined to be due to a primary tumor of the adrenal gland, surgery might be an option.
-However, keep in mind that if it is has spread to other organs, it will do relatively little to prolong his or her life and medication might be the best option.
+However, keep in mind that if it has spread to other organs, it will do relatively little to prolong his or her life and medication might be the best option.

 The most common drug is trilostane (Vetoryl).
 Mitotane (Lysodren) is an older drug that vets do not use as much.
 It causes many side effects, but it may cost less.

 Vetoryl was approved by the FDA in 2008.
-It is the only drug approved to treat both kinds of Cushing's in dogs, pituitary and adrenal dependent.
+It is the only drug approved to treat both kinds of Cushing's in dogs, pituitary and adrenal-dependent.
 It works by stopping the production of cortisol in the adrenal glands.
-It should not be given to a dog that is nursing, has liver or kidney disease or is being treated for heart disease of some type.
+It should not be given to a dog that is nursing, has liver or kidney disease, or is being treated for heart disease of some type.

 The drug can have side effects of lethargy, diarrhea, vomiting, and lack of appetite.
 As with any drug, it can have serious and lethal side effects such as total collapse, severe dehydration or depletion of electrolytes, bloody diarrhea, and other fatal consequences.